ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/batch-commands.markdown

 {PANEL: Request Format}

-This is the general form of a cURL request for a batch that does _not_ include a put attachment command (see the Put Attachment Command format
+This is the general form of a cURL request for any batch of commands that does _not_ include a put attachment command (see the Put Attachment Command format
 [below](../../../client-api/rest-api/document-commands/batch-commands#put-attachment-command)):

 {CODE-BLOCK: bash}